-Hypothesis Level and prediction (NE=hypotheses relating to relationships between neuroimaging and ESM) Justification Measures at the neural level will predict symptom level measures Between neural and symptom level (NE1): At each time point, neural responses measured by fMRI during encoding and recall of trauma memories will predict the frequency and distress of trauma memories in daily life, measured during experience sampling We have hypothesized specific neural mechanisms associated with intrusive trauma memories (see N1a above).
+Level and madiation Hypothesis Level and prediction (NE=hypotheses relating to relationships between neuroimaging and ESM) Justification Measures at the neural level will predict symptom level measures Between neural and symptom level (NE1): At each time point, neural responses measured by fMRI during encoding and recall of trauma memories will predict the frequency and distress of trauma memories in daily life, measured during experience sampling We have hypothesized specific neural mechanisms associated with intrusive trauma memories (see N1a above).
 These mechanisms, measured in the scanner, should therefore predict the actual occurrence of intrusive trauma memories in the daily lives of patients, as measured by ESM.
 Between neural and symptom level (NE2): At each time point, neural responses measured by fMRI during a task assessing vigilance to social threat will predict levels of threat hypervigilance and paranoid experiences in daily life measured during experience sampling.
 Considerable previous research shows that paranoia is associated with hypervigilance for threat.
 Hence, we would expect the neural correlates of hypervigilance (see N1b above) to predict hypervigilance for threat and paranoid thoughts in the daily lives of patients, as measured by ESM.
-Psychotic symptoms will be mediated by trauma memory intrusions, negative appraisals, dissociation, and hyper- vigilance for threat At symptom level (E3): At each time point, the occurrence of intrusive trauma memories measured in daily life will predict the subsequent exacerbation of psychotic symptoms (hallucinations and paranoid experiences) Given previous evidence of the causal role of trauma in psychosis, we hypothesize that trauma memories will trigger the onset of psychotic symptoms in daily life.
-We will be able to test this prediction using our ESM data.
-At symptom level (E4): At each time point, experiences of dissociation and negative appraisals will mediate between distressing involuntary recall of traumatic experiences and exacerbation of hallucinatory experiences Given our previous finding that dissociative experiences are associated with hallucinations, and given that dissociative experiences can be triggered by trauma memories, we predict that dissociation measured in daily life will mediate between trauma memories and hallucinatory experiences.
-At symptom level (E5): At each time point, negative appraisals and hypervigilance for threat will mediate between distressing involuntary recall of trauma memories and exacerbation of paranoid experiences Similarly, if negative appraisals and hypervigilance for threat are triggered by trauma memories in daily life, these mechanisms should mediate between trauma memories and paranoid episodes in our ESM data.
+Psychotic symptoms will be mediated by trauma memory intrusions, negative appraisals, avoidance, dissociation, and hyper- At symptom level (E3): At each time point, the occurrence of intrusive trauma memories, negative appraisals, avoidance, dissociation and vigilance for threat , measured in daily life, will predict the subsequent exacerbation of psychotic symptoms (hallucinations and paranoid experiences) Given previous evidence of the causal role of trauma in psychosis, we hypothesize that trauma memories, negative appraisals, avoidance, dissociation and vigilance for threat will trigger the onset of psychotic symptoms in daily life.
+We will be able to test the relative contribution of each process using our ESM data. vigilance for threat At symptom level (E4): At each time point, experiences of dissociation and negative appraisals will mediate between distressing involuntary recall of traumatic experiences and exacerbation of hallucinatory experiences Given our previous finding that dissociative experiences are associated with hallucinations, and given that dissociative experiences can be triggered by trauma memories, we predict that dissociation measured in daily life will mediate between trauma memories and hallucinatory experiences.